aws-samples/workshop-textract-comprehend-es/synchronous/Lab2/README.md

 In step 6, we call the ``DetectEntities`` API from Comprehend in the Lambda function we created (*documentTextract-xyz*).

-## Comprehend in the lambda function
+## Comprehend in the Lambda function

 ### Add permissions to the function
 The function needs persmissions to invoke Comprehend.
 Let's update the role automatically created during the function creation.
-Click on the *documentTextract-xyz* function, then scroll down to the **Execution Role** and click **View the textract-index-stack-LambdaExecutionRole-xyz**:
+Click on the *documentTextract-xyz* function, then click the **Configuration** tab, then choose **Permissions**  and click **textract-index-stack-LambdaExecutionRole-xyz**:

 ![Execution role for documentTextract function](images/execution_role.png)